garyzhubc/STAT406-2017/Lecture8/README.md

 Non-parametric regression
 =========================

 We now turn our attention to the situation where the regression function E(Y|X) is not necessarily linear.
 Furthermore, we will assume that its *form* is **unknown**.
-If we knew that the regression function was a polynomial in the coordinates of the vector X (e.g. a quadratic function), or if we knew that the true regression function belonged to a family of functions that we can parametrize, then the regression function could be estimated via least squares.
+If we knew that the regression function was a linear combination of a sine and a cosine function, "E(Y|X=x) = a + b sin(x) + c cos(x)", where *a*, *b* and *c* are uknown, for example, then the problem would in fact be a linear regression problem.
+More in general, when the true regression function is known or assumed to belong to a family of functions that we can parametrize, then the estimation can be done via standard least squares.
 Instead here we focus on the case where the regression function is **completely unknown**.

 Below we will discuss two main approaches to estimating E(Y|X):